Prince Henry Cliff Walk (Between Katoomba and Leura)

 Getting There

-This adventurous hike can be commenced from either Scenic World in Katoomba or Gordon Falls Lookout in Leura.
-Both locations have ample car parking available.
+You can start this walk from either Scenic World in Katoomba or Gordon Falls Lookout in Leura.
+Both locations have ample parking and nearby bus stops.

-To start the walk from Scenic World, drive into Katoomba Street from the Great Western Highway, then follow Cliff Drive to the car park at Scenic World.
+To start from Scenic World, drive into Katoomba Street from the Great Western Highway, then follow Cliff Drive to the car park at Scenic World.

-Otherwise, to start the walk from the Gordon Falls lookout and picnic area, turn into Leura Mall from the Great Western Highway and follow Olympian Parade to the parking area.
+Otherwise, to start the walk from Gordon Falls Lookout, turn into Leura Mall from the Great Western Highway and follow Olympian Parade to the parking area.

 Below is a map of the entire walk.
-Click this link to see it on Google Maps.
+Click the link in the table above to see the entire walk in Google Maps.

 Map of Prince Henry Cliff Walk